General Questions for Guided and Unguided Skiers

 Approximately 80 skiers or less.

 Your Unguided Season Pass is good for unguided skiing only.
-However, it is also valid for half-price standby heli drops and discounted $79 standby tickets during the Guided Only Season.
+However, if you have a Powder Upgrade it is also valid for discounted $89 standby tickets during the Guided Only Season.
 Please do not call ahead to check on availability for standby openings, just show up and “standby” until we know if there is space available.

 Standby options are not guaranteed and are subject to daily availability at the last minute (hence standing by).
 This means waiting until all the full priced guided skiers and/or heli skiers have gotten on.
 If there is space in an existing group, we will fit you in.
 We can not formulate an additional group based on standby skiers, there has to be space in an existing group to get in on standby.

 Tips for getting the most out of your Guided Skiing day

 - New terrain opens almost every day after additional avalanche control.
 Many times the freshest snow may be on Thursdays, but over the weekend more terrain typically opens each day so you will usually find the most terrain options on Sunday.
 This means fresh powder is usually available every day of the week regardless of when the last snow fell.

 - Prepare for the high altitude.
 Check with your physician first before taking any medications.
 If you are coming from sea level, skiing an easy partial day before your Silverton day will help with the altitude.